 (3) There’s nothing like bar conversation …

 When I was working in Albany, a young nurse came into our bar after a hospital shift.
 She wanted to know how I came to stand behind the taps at The Lark Tavern.
-It was a long story which I tried to keep short–that while I was on my way to Boston, my friend Stacey suggested when passing through, I should visit her in Albany for a couple of weeks.
+It was a long story which I tried to keep short–that while on my way to Boston, my friend Stacey suggested I should visit her in Albany for a couple of weeks when passing through.

-After running into trouble with a motorcycle gang and a big beef with Stacey’s ex-con boyfriend, I began slinging drinks at The Lark where I’d meet politicians and gangsters, undercover narcotics cops, shameless deadbeats, scheming housewives … and eventually I’d wind up living with a tall mysterious blonde who loved to be tied up and spanked.
+After running into trouble with a motorcycle gang and a big beef with Stacey’s ex-con boyfriend, I began slinging drinks at The Lark where I’d meet politicians and gangsters, undercover narcotics cops, shameless deadbeats, scheming housewives … and eventually, I’d wind up living with a tall blonde who loved to be tied up and spanked.

 It took me three years to leave Albany.

 Meanwhile, as I told the nurse a few of the twists and turns, a frayed sort of man sat alone two barstools away.
-Wearing brown pants and a shirt that might not have been changed for days, he’d been bent over his drink, but now he slowly lifted his shoulders and joined our conversation.
+Wearing brown pants and a shirt that might not have been changed for days, he’d been bent over his drink–but now he slowly lifted his shoulders and joined our conversation.

 “Life is a path of many windings,” he muttered, looking straight ahead.

 The nurse and I laughed out loud.
 A drunk sat up to deliver a line from Confucius.
 You just can’t beat conversations in a bar.